-Equipment for reading electronic information from a rotating read-only optical disk (for example, CD-ROM or DVD-ROM) or other optical media operated in a substantially sequential access manner.
+The category covers equipment for reading electronic information from a rotating read-only optical disk (for example, CD-ROM or DVD-ROM) or other optical media operated in a substantially sequential access manner.

 Installation shall be in accordance with 5.1 and 8.5.
 A drive which forms part of a personal computer or rack mounted equipment shall be installed in accordance with C.15 or C.18 as appropriate.
-A drive which is tested as a sub-assembly shall be installed as a sub-assembly per 5.1.7.
+A drive which is tested as a sub-assembly shall be installed as a sub-assembly in accordance with 5.1.7.